 - Wonder what else you can do to set your business up for success

-Based on the strategy execution process we talked about earlier, you need to start building your business execution plan.
+Based on the strategy execution process we talked about earlier, you need to build your business execution plan.
 Do you have a formal strategy execution process in place?

-Like many companies, you bring the sales management team in for a meeting and present the marketing plans to them.
+Like many companies, you bring the sales management team in for a meeting and present the marketing plans.
 You probably plan a kick-off meeting for the sales force early in the year to do the same.

 This is where most companies fail to maximize their performance.
 This is not a formal strategy execution process.
 The reality is that your competitor probably does the same thing.